mkarakoc/aim/README.md

 	~$ cd ./arb/ && ./configure && make && sudo make install && cd ..

 ### install python-flint for python 2 or python 3
-Change "python" with "python2" or "python3" depending on which version you want to use.
+Change "python" and "pip" with "python2" and "pip2" or "python3" and "pip3" depending on which version you want to use.

 	~$ sudo pip install Cython
 	~$ cd ./python-flint